lhoenig/fbsounds/README.md

 ### Usage

 `./fbsounds [-o <output-dir>  -f <audio-format>  -q <audio-quality>] <facebook-id>`

 See youtube-dl -h for available formats and qualities.
 Default format:  aac
-       quality: 320K
+Default quality: 320K

-IMPORTANT: For audio conversion to work, you have to habe the corresponding audio codec library installed, for example lame or libvorbis.
+IMPORTANT: For audio conversion to work, you have to have the corresponding audio codec library installed, for example lame for mp3 or libvorbis for ogg.

 ### TODO's